Last updated on May 24th, 2020

 The Water of Leith offers mile upon mile of lovely walks right in the heart of Edinburgh so if you’re after a little bit of quiet time I heartily recommend you give it a look for yourself.

-- The visitor centre is worth looking at as they’ve got several educational exhibitions about the Water of Leith
+- The visitor centre is worth viewing as they’ve got several educational exhibitions about the history of the Water of Leith.